Ad Astra (film)

-Ad Astra (Latin for "To the Stars") is a 2019 American psychological science fiction adventure drama film co-produced, co-written, and directed by James Gray.
-Starring Brad Pitt (who also co-produced), Tommy Lee Jones, Ruth Negga, Liv Tyler, and Donald Sutherland, it follows an astronaut who ventures into space in search of his lost father, whose obsessive quest to discover intelligent alien life at all costs threatens the Solar System and all life on Earth.
-The project was announced in early 2016, with Gray saying he wanted to feature "the most realistic depiction of space travel that's been put in a movie".
-Pitt signed on to star in April 2017 and the rest of the cast joined later that year.
+Ad Astra is a 2019 science fiction film, directed by James Gray and written by Gray and Ethan Gross.
+Starring Brad Pitt, Tommy Lee Jones, Ruth Negga, Liv Tyler, and Donald Sutherland, it follows an astronaut who ventures into space in search of his lost father, whose obsessive quest to discover intelligent alien life at all costs threatens the Solar System and all life on Earth.

+The project was announced in early 2016, with Gray stating he wanted to feature "the most realistic depiction of space travel that's been put in a movie".
+Pitt signed on to star in August 2016 and the rest of the cast, save Tyler, joined the next year.
 Filming began around Los Angeles that August, lasting through October.
+Tyler was added to the cast in 2018 after unsatisfactory test screenings mandated a love interest for Pitt's character.